-The five members of the independent UNESCO International Jury for the Prize on Education for Sustainable Development (ESD) were selected and appointed by the Director-General of UNESCO for a two-year term, based on their independence and reputation in the field of ESD, equitable geographical distribution and gender equality.
+The five members of the independent UNESCO International Jury for the Prize on Education for Sustainable Development (ESD) were selected and appointed by the Director-General of UNESCO, based on their independence and reputation in the field of ESD, equitable geographical distribution and gender equality.

 The jury meets once a year to assess the nominations and sends its recommendations to the Director-General of UNESCO.

 |Mr Motomura is the Founder and CEO of the Amana-Key Group, a Brazilian consulting and executive education company focused on the innovation of management, strategy and leadership practices in complex organizations.
 Mr Motomura provides unique expertise in the area of conflict mediation and complex negotiations and cultural integration and change management projects.
 He also serves as the co-chair of the Earth Charter International Council.
 More|